hussamkhatib/buymesomemoola/README.md

 3. Go to [https://celo.org/developers/faucet](https://celo.org/developers/faucet) and get tokens for the alfajores testnet.
 4. Switch to the alfajores testnet in the CeloExtensionWallet.

+Other wallets are supported as well. [list of all supported wallets](https://github.com/celo-org/react-celo#supported-wallets)

+### Note : You will need a connected ledger device to sign transactions.

 ## Tech Stack

 - Celo
 - Next.js
 - MongoDB
-- tailwindCSS
+- Tailwind
 - DaisyUI
-- vercel
+- Vercel
-- zustand
+- Jotai
-- cloudinary
+- Cloudinary